 3. Motor Vehicle Theft

 Thieves do a thriving business in stolen cars, apparently – there are more than a million stolen cars in the U.S. every year.
 Car theft accounts for more than ten percent of all reported crimes annually in the United States.

 Violent crime comes into the top 5 most common crimes in the United States at number four on the list.
 According to Princeton.edu, aggravated assault is defined as an attack with intent to cause grave injury to another, and can involve a weapon.
 With or without a weapon, aggravated assault accounts for about 7 percent of all reported crimes.

-Robbery comes in at number five on the top five most common crimes in the United States.
+The robbery comes in at number five on the top five most common crimes in the United States.
 Robbery is not simple theft – it is a violent crime, and theft performed directly on a person or place.
 If you are ever mugged, that is robbery.
 A stick-up of a grocery or liquor store clerk is robbery.
-There are close to half a million robberies each year in the United States, and they account for about 3 percent of all crime.
+There are close to half a million robberies each year in the United States, and they account for about 3 percent of all crimes.